What is a Foundation?

+Who Works for the Foundation?

-.
-David Kraybill, Executive Director; Laura DeFlavia, Controller; Dr. Laurie Betts, Program Officer; Ashley Pultorak, Program Officer; Rose Walters, Office Manager & Communications Associate; and Tamika Murphy, Grants Assistant; and Sheri Waldman, Admin Assistant; and Skye Tulio, Summer Communications Intern.
+The Foundation has a seven-person paid staff.
+David Kraybill, Executive Director; Laura DeFlavia, Controller; Dr. Laurie Betts, Program Officer; Ashley Pultorak, Program Officer; Rose Walters, Office Manager & Communications Associate; Tamika Murphy, Grants Assistant; and Sheri Waldman, Admin Assistant; and Skye Tulio, Summer Communications Intern.